gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

 3. Setting up default branch name

 ## Setting up your identity
-The world recognizes you based on your name and actions.
-How do you think Git will know about them?
-You need to inform Git about your username and email address.
-Git uses this information to give identity to your commits.
+In the mystical realms of version control, one's identity is key.
+Just as you introduce yourself in a new land, Git also needs to know who you are.
+It's quite a friendly entity, actually!
+Git uses this information to give character to your commits.

-Oh right, you don’t know about commits yet.
-No worries, we will talk about it later.
-But, for now, remember that you need to inform Git about yourself, and it needs just two things - username and email address.
+Ah, commits?
+You haven't yet ventured into their depths.
+But fear not, for we shall explore them later.
+For now, remember that Git merely requires two keys - your username and email address.

 ### How to set up username and email address?